August 10, 2012: Moving Day.

-And so we loaded all my belongings into my car (including Murphy, the giant stuffed moose that took up half my back seat), and headed off on our cross-country road trip.
+And so we loaded all my belongings into my car (including Murphy, my enormous stuffed moose that took up half my back seat), and headed off on our cross-country road trip.
 My mom and I had decided that if we were going to drive 2300 miles (3700 km), we were going to make the most of it, so we’d strategically planned our route to allow us time to stop at some points of interest along the way.

 Day 1 found us driving across eastern Montana, which takes 6-7 hours.
 Then came North Dakota, which is an equally long, straight, and flat drive.
 We’d talked about stopping at Theodore Roosevelt National Park on the way through but it was pretty far out of our way.

 However, by the time we’d reached western North Dakota we both were in need of a rest stop.
 Conveniently, there was one just ahead on the left.
 And lo and behold, as we pulled off I-94 and followed the signs to the rest area, we found ourselves in Theodore Roosevelt National Park.
 Turns out there’s a north unit and a south unit, and the south unit just so happens to be right next to the interstate.
 So we extended our rest stop by a few minutes to take in the sights, though unfortunately we didn’t have enough time to take the loop drive or hike any of the trails.

 The rest of the day was fairly uneventful.
 We crossed the rest of the state and ended in Moorhead, Minnesota.
 It was dark and we were starving so I can’t offer any insight into the Moorhead area except that there are hotels and restaurants.
 Useful information, I’m sure.